T. Jörgensmann Quartet

 Circus Days (single version)

 Sink or Swim

-Mellotron on one track, with Rick adding MkII strings to My Ship, although it's not the most essential use ever; certainly not a patch on the part Rick added to Space Oddity itself, but then, Tony Visconti wasn't producing here.
-However, although I'm not sure about recording dates, this could actually be Rick's very first recorded 'Tron track, making it of historical importance, at least.
-The recent Essential CD issue adds loads of bonus tracks, including both sides of all their three singles, including Star Child, complete with vague 'Tron string part, possibly played by Mr. Wakeman again.
+Mellotron on one track, Rick adding MkII strings to My Ship, although it's not the most essential use ever; certainly not a patch on the part he added to Space Oddity itself, but then, Tony Visconti wasn't producing here.
+However, although I'm not sure about recording dates, this could actually be Rick's very first recorded Mellotron track, making it of historical importance, at least.
+Recent reissues adds loads of bonus tracks, including both sides of all their three singles, including Star Child, complete with vague Mellotron string part, possibly played by Mr. Wakeman again.

 The Jupiter Affect (1998, 19.35) ***½/TTBig Monster Chains

 Throwing in the Towel